hexaxsoftwares/houx.js/README.md

 <element attr='value' />
 ```

-If this is an element that Requires a closing tag, if you omit the immediately closing Syntax like in the above example or not including a closing tag, pixel will include all nodes following it as its children.
+If this is an element that Requires a closing tag, if you omit the immediately closing Syntax like , `<element attr-value >` or not including a closing tag, pixel will include all nodes following it as its children.

 for example...
 ```html